TranscryptOrg/parcel-transformer-transcrypt/README.md

 python -m pip install transcrypt==3.7.16
 ```

+Note that when run, before the build process starts, this transformer will automatically detect the version of Python and Transcrypt being used by running the following commands in the background:
+- `python --version`
+- `transcrypt --help`

+To bypass this auto-detect behavior, you can explicitly specify the Transcrypt version in the _package.json_ file as indicated in the next section.

 ### Configuration
 Set up your dev and build scripts to build your project in the _package.json_ file for the project.